jssridhar/github-search/Readme.md

 * `npm run dev` Runs a development server, with hot reloading support
 * `npm run prod` Creates a production bundle, runs a local server with the production bundle.

+> Note: Github api has rate limits (60 api calls per hour).
+To increase this limit during development, please use your use your github user account, [personal access token](https://github.com/settings/tokens).
+Add these to `api/github/index.js`

 ### Requirements
 * [x] There is a search bar to let the user search by username (login name)
 * [x] While searching, the application shows an animated loading indicator made by CSS (using gif image is not allowed)